raymondchua/raymondchua.github.io/_pages/about.md

 Beyond academia, the Covid-19 pandemic rekindled my passion for sports, leading me to cross-country skiing, swimming, cycling, and running—culminating in participating in triathlons.
 I have dedicated a section under the projects page to share these adventures, offering a glimpse into my life beyond academia.
-Free free to check it out, or visit my <a href='https://www.instagram.com/raymondrchua/'>Instagram</a> to see what keeps me busy when I’m not at my computer!
+Feel free to check it out, or visit my <a href='https://www.instagram.com/raymondrchua/'>Instagram</a> to see what keeps me busy when I’m not at my computer!